-Hosted by Kevin Hart, the BET Awards celebrated Black culture at the highest level — featuring a special 25th anniversary tribute to 106 & Park and honoring icons including Jamie Foxx, Mariah Carey, Snoop Dogg, and Kirk Franklin.
+Hosted by Kevin Hart, the BET Awards celebrated Black culture at the highest level, including a 25th anniversary tribute to 106 & Park and honors for icons such as Jamie Foxx, Mariah Carey, Snoop Dogg, and Kirk Franklin.
+This year’s creative reimagined the show as a black-tie cultural experience, elevating the brand’s visual language while honoring its legacy as a defining entertainment institution.

 Role: Art Director